CityOfNewYork/ACCESS-NYC-PATTERNS/src/utilities/color-utilities.md

 full details.
 In order to maintain WCAG AA compliance, custom combinations of text and background colors must be tested for adequate contrast.
 This can be done easily with the [WebAIM Color Contrast Checker](https://webaim.org/resources/contrastchecker/).

+Below are are examples of the color utilities in use and their corresponding selectors (please note, not all of the text color examples are accessible).